Current Trends in Deep Learning for Earth Observation: An Open-source Benchmark Arena for Image Classification: Conclusions

 \section{Conclusions}

-We present a systematic review and evaluation of several modern DL architectures applied in the context of Earth Observation.
-More specifically, we introduce \emph{AiTLAS: Benchmark Arena} -- an \emph{open-source EO benchmark framework} and demonstrate its utility with a comprehensive comparative analysis of models from nine different state-of-the-art DL architectures, comparing them to a variety of multi-class and multi-label image classification tasks from 22 datasets.
-We compare models trained from scratch as well as pre-trained models under the same conditions and with the same hardware.
-We evaluate more than 400 different models with different architectures and learning paradigms across tasks from 22 datasets with different sizes and properties.
-To our knowledge, the evaluation of these different setups (in terms of machine learning tasks, model setups, model architectures, and datasets) makes this the largest and most comprehensive empirical studies of deep learning methods applied to EO datasets to date.
-All of the important details about the study design as well as the results and trained models are freely available.
+We present a systematic review and evaluation of several modern DL architectures applied in Earth Observation.
+Specifically, we introduce \emph{AiTLAS: Benchmark Arena} -- an \emph{open-source EO benchmark suite} and demonstrate its utility with a comprehensive comparative analysis of models from ten different state-of-the-art DL architectures, comparing them to a variety of multi-class and multi-label image classification tasks from 22 datasets.
+We compare models trained from scratch and pre-trained models under the same conditions and with the same hardware.
+We evaluate more than 500 models with different architectures and learning paradigms across tasks from 22 datasets with different sizes and properties.
+To our knowledge, the evaluation of these different setups (in terms of machine learning tasks, model setups, model architectures, and datasets) makes this the largest and most comprehensive empirical study of deep learning methods applied to EO datasets to date.
+All of the important details about the study design, the results, and the trained models are freely available.
 This will contribute to more systematic and rigorous experiments in future work and, more importantly, will enable better usability and faster development of novel approaches.
 We believe that both this study and the associated repository can serve as a starting point and a guiding design principle for evaluating and documenting machine learning approaches in the different domains of EO.
 More importantly, we hope that with further involvement from the community, AiTLAS: Benchmark Arena can become a reference point for further studies in this highly active research area.